Dygasy/Metagenomics-_KK-lab/README.md

 #### 4. **Move the decompress files**

-files can be too large and will require a bigger storage, that is why i am moving mine over to storage DATA:(E)
+files can be too large and will require a bigger storage, that is why i am moving mine over to storage DATA:(E) that has 10tb storage

 ```bash
 cd /mnt/e